Lost Dutchman's Gold Mine: Lost Dutchman State Park

 In 1977, 292 acre abutting the Tonto National Forest were set aside as the Lost Dutchman State Park.
 The park was expanded to 320 acre in 1983.
-It is easily accessible about 40 miles east of Phoenix via U.S. Highway 60, the Superstition Freeway.
+It is accessible about 40 miles (64.4 km) east of Phoenix via U.S. Highway 60, the Superstition Freeway.
 Hiking and camping are popular activities.
 There are several paths that go through the brush and cacti.
 The short "Discovery Trail" is a clear route with several placards giving the natural history of the area.